Deterministic-Allocation and Anonymous Joint Advertising in E-commerce Platforms: JTransNet

 \textbf{Calculating the payment matrix $P$.} As illustrated in Figure \ref{fig:3}, after obtaining the bidders' allocation matrix $A$, the next step is to compute the payment matrix $P$.
 To do this, matrix $A$ is passed through the payment network.
-We use $p_{i \cdot}$ and $p_{\cdot j}$ in \( P \in \mathbb{R}_{\geq 0}^{m+n} \) to denote the payments of brand $i$ and store $j$, respectively, calculated through:
+We use \( p_{i(c)\cdot} \) and \( p_{\cdot j(c)} \) in \( P \) to denote the payment of brand \( i(c) \) and store \( j(c) \) in bundle \( c \), respectively, calculated as: